-During the term, class logs and thinking room logs will be monitored and class teachers can also express concern about the number of incidents relating to any one child.
-In the first instance the SENCO will meet with parents / carers alongside key staff from the school to discuss the child's needs and to seek to form a profound understanding of the child's individual needs.
+In the first instance the SENCO or Headteacher will meet with parents / carers alongside key staff from the school to discuss the child's needs and to seek to form a profound understanding of the child's individual needs.
 The child will then be provided with a Pastoral Support Plan which will be shared with all staff at the school.
 This will make clear the approach that will be taken for the child and any strategies that have been identified as helping them to achieve.
 This will be time-limited and will be regularly reviewed in supportive meetings with both the child and their parents.
 Throughout this process we will communicate clearly with the child and their family all moments of success as we recognise that this is a key time when self-esteem must be maintained.
-If the Pastoral Support Plan does not bring about the required improvements in behaviour that will allow a child to fully access their learning alongside their peers, then further support will be sought from the school's Wellbeing Co-ordinator or from the Learning Trust's Re-engagement Team.
+If the Pastoral Support Plan does not bring about the required improvements in behaviour that will allow a child to fully access their learning alongside their peers, then further support will be sought from the school's in-house Behaviour Support Assistant and Wellbeing Co-ordinator or from the Learning Trust's Re-engagement Team.

-5. Fixed-Term and Permanent Exclusions
+Fixed-Term and Permanent Exclusions